shervinhariri/telemetry-api/TOMORROW_TASK.md

 ## ✅ Success Criteria

-If all steps pass, Stage 3 contract alignment is validated locally:
+If all steps pass, Stage 4 Pro Dashboard is validated locally:

 - ✅ All endpoints respond correctly
 - ✅ Rate limiting works as expected